Nonlinear Weighted Directed Acyclic Graph and A Priori Estimates for Neural Networks: Preliminaries

-with each summand in \eqref{Subsection...BarronSpace..Eq..PathNorm} corresponds to a particular path $\fP$ that takes on $w_1^\fP,w_2^\fP,\cdots,w_\mathrm{length}^\fP$ as its weights, and $p$ is the number of nonlinearities it goes through. \end{defi} Heuristically speaking, the weighted path norm tends to take large account of the paths that undergoes more nonlinearities.
-Current definition~(\Cref{Definition....Weighted Path Norm}) for the weighted path norm is quite intuitive, which could result in intractable estimates for the neural networks.
-Therefore, by using \text {\em symbol} for the adjacency matrix representation proposed in \Cref{subsection....NonlinearDAG}, we come up with a more handy-but-equivalent characterization for the weighted path norm in \Cref{prop..}, a cornerstone upon on which some useful estimates are derived.
+\end{defi} Heuristically speaking, the weighted path norm tends to take large account of the paths that undergoes more nonlinearities, {i.e., by assigning bigger weights to paths going through more nonlinearities.} {The weight characterizes the increased complexity of the hypothesis space induced by nonlinearities.
+In particular, the weight factor $3^{\textrm{nl}(\fP)}$ in~\eqref{Subsection...BarronSpace..Eq..PathNorm} was first taken in~\cite{e2019prioriRes} on the a priori estimate for ResNet, it was taken for the convenience of analysis and may not be optimal.
+In the latest version of~\cite{e2019prioriRes}, the base number is reduced to $2$.} {By using the} \text {\em symbol} for the adjacency matrix representation proposed in \Cref{subsection....NonlinearDAG}, we come up with a more handy-but-equivalent characterization for the weighted path norm in \Cref{prop..property}, a cornerstone upon on which some useful estimates are derived.

 Finally, to bound the generalization gap, we recall the definition of Rademacher complexity. \begin{defi}[Rademacher complexity] Given a family of functions $\fH$ and a set of samples $S=\{\vz_i\}_{i=1}^n$, the \emph{(empirical) Rademacher complexity} of $\fH$ with respect to $S$ is defined as